 With a topographically diverse and spectacular landscape, rich culture, storied history and warm people, it's no wonder more and more expats are choosing Guatemala.
 From its tropical jungles and vast plains to soaring mountains and mysterious underground rivers, there is much to explore in Guatemala.

 Naturally, new arrivals may face culture shock when relocating to Guatemala – but it's all about perspective.
-Guatemalans are known for their kindness and generosity, and while the inequality is striking, the people are warm, friendly and welcoming.
-Learning about the culture and having at least a basic knowledge of Spanish (and the local slang) will make the experience all the more pleasant, and expat children can pick up Spanish at one of several international schools, most of which follow the American and German curricula.
+Guatemalans are known for their kindness and generosity, and while the inequality is striking, the people are generally warm, friendly and welcoming.
+Learning about the culture and having at least a basic knowledge of Spanish (and the local slang) will make the experience all the more pleasant.

 While Guatemala is still developing in some respects, it's easy to see why its popularity as an expat destination is growing.
 For those who are flexible and open-minded, Guatemala offers a great lifestyle and an abundance of opportunities.

 Population: Around 18.5 million

 Capital city: Guatemala City

 Neighbouring countries: Bordered by Mexico to the west and north, Belize to the northeast, and Honduras and El Salvador to the southeast.
 Guatemala also has coastal regions to the south and the east.

 Geography: Most of Guatemala is mountainous with some patches of desert and several lakes.

 Political system: Unitary presidential republic

 Major religions: Christianity, principally Roman Catholicism